Q: How do allergies directly affect the eyes?

-A: I still want to wear my lenses.
-There are several options but first, it’s important to get a yearly check up to make sure that the distance prescription is up-to-date, if it isn’t, it can make near vision appear worse.
-The choices to allow a patient to see at all distances: monovision contacts, multifocal contacts, or distance only contacts with reading glasses over the lenses.
+A: There are several options but first, it’s important to get a routine eye exam to make sure that your prescription is up-to-date.
+If it turns out that you need corrective lenses for near vision and distance vision, there are several choices to allow a patient to see at all distances: monovision contacts, multifocal contacts, or distance only contacts with reading glasses over the lenses.
 Monovision works by correcting one eye for distance and the other for near.
-With this modality the two eyes do not work together as a team.
+With this modality, the two eyes do not work together as a team.
 It will require some adaptation.
 Multifocals work by correcting both eyes for distance and near.
-With this option, in order to get clear vision at one distance it can blur the vision at another distance; the goal is to be spectacle-free with acceptable vision 90% of the time.
+With this option, getting clear vision at one distance can blur the vision at another distance; the goal is to be spectacle-free with acceptable vision 90% of the time.
 Distance-only contacts with reading glasses will provide the clearest vision at all distances, but requires the use of glasses for anything up close.
-The option that is right for you is based on multiple factors and can be discussed with your optometrist.
+The option that is right for you will depend on multiple factors and can be discussed with your optometrist.

 Q: I wear multifocal eyeglasses.
 Is it possible for me to wear contact lenses?

 A: Of course!
-There are several different types of multifocal contact lenses, and we specialize in fitting you with the one that will be the most comfortable and correct your vision the best.
-There are bifocal, multifocal, and monovision lenses to choose from, as well as Rigid Gas Permeable (RGP) and soft lenses.
+There are several different types of multifocal contact lenses, and we specialize in fitting each patient with the one that will be the most comfortable and correct his or her vision the best.
+There are bifocal, multifocal, and monovision lenses to choose from, and they're available in Rigid Gas Permeable (RGP) or soft contact lenses.
 Depending on your prescription and what is most comfortable, we will fit you with a contact lens that will provide you with great vision.
 There are 3 good options for patients who want to use contact lenses to correct distance and near vision at the same time.
-Most all patients can be successful with either multifocal contact lenses or monovision.
-Both of those options would make you "glasses free".
-But, some people are ok just wearing contact lenses for distance and then putting cheaters on over the top when they need to read.
-The right decision is usually based on your activity level and visual demands on a daily basis.
+Most patients can be successful with either multifocal contact lenses or monovision.
+Both of those options would make you glasses free.
+Some people prefer having contact lenses for distance and then wearing "cheaters" when they need to read.
+The right decision is usually based on your lifestyle and visual demands.

 Q: Can you explain what multifocal contact lenses are and who can wear them?

-A: Multifocal contact lenses are soft or rigid gas permeable contact lenses that are appropriate for anyone with presbyopia or difficulty seeing up close.
-They are available in different modalities so some are single use disposable while others may be worn for up to a month.
+A: Multifocal contact lenses are soft contacts or rigid gas permeable contact lenses that are appropriate for anyone with a prescription for distance vision and near vision, common in patients with presbyopia.
+They are available in different modalities, from single-use disposable lenses to monthlies, or even much longer.
 Most designs have one power in the center that changes toward the periphery of the lens and they can be adjusted to emphasize better distance or near correction for either eye as required.
-By wearing them, patients can reduce or eliminate the need for reading glasses while maintaining good far vision.
-The advantage of multifocal contact lenses is that they can minimize or even eliminate the need to wear reading glasses in addition to traditional single vision contact lenses.
-So distance, computer vision and reading vision are corrected in the same lens.
-People in their 40s and later are good candidates for multifocal lenses as this is the time when it becomes increasingly difficult to focus at near.
+The advantage is that patients can reduce or eliminate the need for reading glasses while maintaining good distance vision.
+People in their 40s and later are good candidates for multifocal lenses, as this is the time when it becomes increasingly difficult to focus at near.
 Often these patients are already wearing contact lenses so making the switch is a natural thing to do.
-Not everyone is a candidate for multifocals but anyone can try.
-Motivation and flexibility are keys to success with multifocals.
-Certainly a healthy cornea and good tear film are prerequisites to being able to wear these lenses.
-Anyone who is motivated to decrease their use of spectacles should consider this option.
-A trial fitting will give a patient a good idea if these lenses are right for him/her.
+Motivation and flexibility, as well as healthy corneas and a good tear film improve the likelihood of multifocal contact lens success.
+A trial fitting will give you a good idea if these lenses are right for you.